People of Ukraine

-Sixty-seven percent of Ukrainian people (more than 52 million people) live in urban areas.
-Eastern Ukraine is much more urbanized than the west.
-Kiev is Ukraine’s largest city, with a population of about 2.6 million people.
+About 65% of people live in urban areas.
+Eastern Ukraine is much more urbanized than the western part.
+Kiev is the largest city, with a population of about 2.8 million people.
 Women make up 53% of Ukraine’s population.
-This gender imbalance reflects the large loss of male lives during World War II.
+This gender imbalance is the result of the World War II.

-Ukrainians are the largest nationality living in Ukraine, constituting 73% of the population.
-Russians make up another 21%, and they live primarily in cities and in Eastern Ukraine.
+Ukrainians is the largest nationality living in Ukraine, constituting about 73% of the population.
+Russians make up another 21%, and they live primarily in cities and towns of Eastern Ukraine.
 The remaining 6% is divided between Jews, Belorussians, Moldavians, Bulgarians, and Poles.

-Another 6,750,000 Ukrainians live in other former republics of Soviet Union, including 4,400,000 in Russia.
-There are Ukrainians living in Kazakhstan, Moldova, Belarus, Uzbekistan, Kyrgyzstan, Poland, Romania, the United States, Canada, Brazil, Argentina, Italy, Germany and other countries.
+About 7 million Ukrainians live in other former republics of the Soviet Union, including 4 million in Russia.
+Also, there are Ukrainians living in Kazakhstan, Moldova, Belarus, Uzbekistan, Kyrgyzstan, Poland, Romania, the United States, Canada, Brazil, Argentina, Italy, Germany and other countries all over the world.

 Ukrainians national clothes

-Since 1989 Ukrainian has been the state language.
-Under Soviet rule, from the 1930s through the 1980s, Soviet government promoted cultural russification in the republic.
-Ukrainian culture and language were treated as second-class and provincial.
-Those who spoke Russian and identified with Russian culture gained the best jobs.
+Since 1989, Ukrainian is the state language of the country.
+Under Soviet rule, from the 1930s through the 1980s, Soviet government promoted cultural russification.
+Ukrainian culture and language were treated as provincial.

 Today, Ukrainian has regained its social and legal status, and its use in educational, media, and governmental institutions has grown sharply.
 Ukrainian government has reassured its minorities that their linguistic and cultural rights will be respected.